jmatthiesen/dotnet-ai-resources/README.md

-> A curated list of .NET + Generative AI resources
+# A curated list of .NET + AI resources, focused on generative AI and Large Language Models (LLMs)

 Interested in working with generative artificial intelligence (AI) in .NET?
 Here's a collection of samples, tutorials, SDKs, documentation, and videos to help you get started and go deeper.